Why is 'Tertiary to Work' for me?

 What are my chances of getting a Vacation or Graduate Program?

-Grad and Vac Programs are very competitive because of the great benefits, such as a strong focus on professional development.
-Don’t get discouraged by the often large number of applicants, though: first, this is beyond your control; and second, consider the fact that there will be many unsatisfactory applications.
+Graduate and vacation programs are very competitive because of the great benefits and strong focus on professional development.
+Don’t get discouraged by the often large number of applicants, first, this is beyond your control and second, consider that there will be many unsatisfactory applications.
 Keep in mind also that Vacation and Graduate Program are not the only way to get into graduate employment.

 Drop by your University's Careers Service if you have any questions about Graduate Recruitment or your next steps after you graduate.